 Aside from being able to monetize DER investments, Power Ledger platform offers users the opportunities to finance for shared ownership and trading of renewable assets.
 The Autonomous Asset management module provided by the platform will be able to buy and sell its own electricity then distribute its income to assigned wallet addresses.
 Communities will be able to collectively invest in an energy infrastructure and become co-owners and beneficiaries of the asset’s POWR generation and production.

 An example is shown describing possible investments and returns.

 Power Ledger has recently emerged as one of the most promising blockchain projects of 2017.
 Not only are the fundamentals very applicable, but there is also a quickly growing demand for sustainable energy worldwide.
-No doubt the market will receive the POWR platform very positively.
-It is also very encouraging that the development have been in the process of working on POWR for a while, with notable achievements so far.
+No doubt the market will receive the POWR platform positively.
+It is also encouraging that the development have been in the process of working on POWR for a while, with notable achievements so far.
 Fundamentally, I personally have high expectations for this project.